DavidArgote/DavidArgote/README.md

-*👋 Hi, I’m David Argote*
+👋 Hi, I’m David Argote!

-Passionate about mobile development, systems engineering student.
+Passionate about mobile development and computer science student.

 I Like:
 - Kotlin / Swift
 - Android / iOS
-- Javascript / TypeScript
-- Vue.js / Angular
-- Node.js
-- MySQL / Firebase

-Learning:
+Currently Learning:
-- Android with kotlin
+- Android development with Kotlin
-- iOS with swift
+- iOS development with Swift
 - Design patterns
-- Architecture software
+- Software architecture
+- Welcome to my GitHub space where I share my learning and development journey!
+Feel free to explore my projects and contributions.
+Thank you for stopping by! 😊